Adrienne Barbeau: 1990s–present

 In the 1990s, Barbeau mostly appeared in made-for-television films such as Scott Turow's The Burden of Proof (1992), as well as playing Oswald's mother on The Drew Carey Show and gaining new fame among animation fans as Catwoman on Batman: The Animated Series and Gotham Girls.

 She also worked as a television talk show host and a weekly book reviewer for KABC talk radio in Los Angeles.
 In 1999, she guest starred in the Star Trek: Deep Space Nine episode "Inter Arma Enim Silent Leges" as Romulan Senator Kimara Cretak.

 In 1998, Barbeau released her debut album as a folk singer, the self-titled Adrienne Barbeau.
 She starred in the cartoon series Totally Spies! doing the voice of villainess Helga Von Guggen in seasons 1, 2 and 4.

 From 2003 to 2005, she starred on the HBO series Carnivàle.
 From March to May 2006, she starred as Judy Garland in the off-Broadway play The Property Known as Garland.

 in 2007, Barbeau played a cameo role in Rob Zombie's Halloween, a "reimagining" of the 1978 film of the same name, written and directed by her first husband, John Carpenter.
 Her scene was cut from the theatrical version of the film but is included in the DVD version.

-In 2009, Barbeau was cast as "The Cat Lady" in the family comedy The Dog Who Saved Christmas, as Scooter's mother in the 3D animated feature Fly Me to the Moon, and as a hospice patient in the love-story Reach for Me.
+In 2009, Barbeau was cast as "The Cat Lady" in the family comedy The Dog Who Saved Christmas, as Scooter's mother in the 3D animated feature Fly Me to the Moon, and as a hospice patient in the love story Reach for Me.

-Also in 2009, Barbeau had guest spots in the first episode of Showtime's hit series Dexter (Season 4).
+Also in 2009, Barbeau had guest spots in the first episode of Showtime's series Dexter (Season 4).

 She voiced the Greek goddess Hera in the video game God of War III released for the PlayStation 3 in March 2010.
 In August 2010, she began a role on the long-running ABC daytime drama General Hospital.
+In 2012 to 2015, she had a role as Victoria Grayson’s (Madeleine Stowe) mother on the ABC drama Revenge.

 In 2012, she voiced UNSC scientist Dr. Tilson in the highly anticipated game Halo 4, released on the Xbox 360 in November 2012.
 She voiced characters in the 2015 Mad Max video game.

 She appears in Argo (2012), playing the former wife of Alan Arkin's character.

 Barbeau reprised her role as Catwoman in an animated remake of the third trailer for The Dark Knight Rises.
 This trailer was made to both celebrate the upcoming film as well as to promote Hub's ten episode marathon of Batman: The Animated Series.

 In 2015, she assumed the role of Berthe in Pippin with the Broadway Touring Company of the renowned musical.

-In 2021 Barbeau voiced the role of Queen Gehenna in the sci-fi musical audio series, The World to Come.
+In 2021, Barbeau voiced the role of Queen Gehenna in the sci-fi musical audio series, The World to Come.